22nd March to 24th March 2019

 The course is open to musicians and singers with some experience, who are interested in developing their skill, working collaboratively and engaging creatively with place and environment, as well as writers who are interested in working with music.
 Together, we will explore different styles, with an emphasis on creating something new, as a group, using improvisation and simple compositional techniques.

-*Please Note, the workshops will only take place if a minimum of 10 people register per course.
+*Please Note, The cost of each weekend course is £250, this includes, the course fees, food, accomodation and light refreshments.
+The workshops will only take place if a minimum of 10 people register per course.

 Please bring your own instrument (acoustic if possible).